 Along these lines one can also study double-$J/\psi$ production which is dominated by the $gg$-channel up to large values of the target $x_2$ as is shown in \ct{tab:psipsi}.
-It is also interesting to notice that AFTER@LHC provides the unique opportunity to study double-parton scatterings and double-parton correlations in the nucleon at energies around $100$ GeV via di-$J/\psi$ production~\cite{Lansberg:2015lva}, where the similar studies already exist at the Tevatron and the LHC~\cite{Lansberg:2013qka,Lansberg:2014swa}.
+It is also interesting to notice that \AFTER\ provides the unique opportunity to study double parton scatterings and double parton correlations in the nucleon at energies around $100$ GeV via di-$J/\psi$ production~\cite{Lansberg:2015lva}, where the similar studies already exist at the Tevatron and the LHC~\cite{Lansberg:2013qka,Lansberg:2014swa}.

-Another interesting observable which probes the gluon distribution directly at LO via the $qg\to \gamma q$ subprocess is inclusive prompt photon production.
+Another interesting observable which probes the gluon distribution directly at LO via the $qg\to \gamma q$ subprocess is inclusive prompt-photon production.
 It was shown that the theoretical pQCD predictions at NLO describe well the collider data for \cms\ energies ranging from 200 GeV to 7 TeV \cite{dEnterria:2012kvo}.
-However, a series of measurements carried out at \cms\ energies $\sqrt{s} \sim 20 \div 40$ GeV by the fixed target E706 experiment \cite{Alverson:1993da,Apanasevich:1997hm,Apanasevich:2004dr} were not well described by NLO pQCD calculations \cite{Baer:1990ra,Aurenche:1992yc,Gordon:1994ut}.
+However, a series of measurements carried out at \cms\ energies $\sqrt{s} \sim 20 \div 40$ GeV by the fixed-target E706 experiment \cite{Alverson:1993da,Apanasevich:1997hm,Apanasevich:2004dr} were not well described by NLO pQCD calculations \cite{Baer:1990ra,Aurenche:1992yc,Gordon:1994ut}.
 This discrepancy was only partially cured by the inclusion of resummed soft-gluon contributions in the theoretical predictions \cite{Laenen:1998qw,Catani:1998tm,Kidonakis:2000gi,Kidonakis:2003bh,deFlorian:2005wf}.
-Therefore, a new measurement at a fixed-target experiment at $\sqrt{s}=115$ GeV would be interesting in itself to shed additional light on the data-theory discrepancy at fixed-target energies.
+Therefore, a new measurement at \AFTER\ at $\sqrt{s}=115$~GeV would be interesting in itself to shed additional light on the data-theory discrepancy at fixed-target energies.
 Furthermore, such a measurement has the potential to improve our knowledge of the gluon distribution at $x>0.3$ provided isolated photons can be measured with transverse momentum $p_T \gtrsim 10 \div 20$ GeV \cite{dEnterria:2012kvo}.